-That’s why I love this story shared on Facebook by Love What Matters.
+That’s why I love this story shared on Facebook.
 It’s a perfect example of two people growing in marriage, even through the hard stuff.
 Grab a tissue and check it out below!

 “Tonight, we tucked our kids in bed and my husband and I enjoyed a glass of wine on the deck.
 We were talking about how excited we were to attend an upcoming wedding in Kalamazoo (where we met and went to college) and discussing what would be the perfect gift for the newlyweds.
 So, I thought back to our wedding day (nearly 9 years ago) and tried to recall the gifts that had meant the most to me.
 The funny thing?
 The gift that meant the very most was still sitting in a closet…unopened.

 On our wedding day, my husband Brandon and I received a gift from my Great Aunt Alison.
 On the plain white box was a card that read, “Do not open until your 1st disagreement.”
 Now, there had obviously been plenty of disagreements, arguments and slammed doors throughout our 9 years.
 There were even a couple of instances where we both considered giving up…but we never opened the box.